speedscale/demo/node/docs-docker.md

  [q] Quit
 ▸ What would you like to do? [q]: 1

 ▸ What is the name of your service?
-[MY_SERVICE]: demo-node
+[MY_SERVICE]: node-server

 ▸ What port does your service listen on locally?
 [8080]: 3000
 ```